What’s included in our valuation reports?

-- The Pre-inspection process involves researching relevant property information including zoning and services information, title information and comparable sales and or rental evidence.
+- The pre-inspection process involves researching relevant property information including zoning and services information, title information and comparable sales and or rental evidence.

-- Our Property Inspection involves a detailed internal and external examination of the built improvements, and the physical characteristics of the land as well as an assessment of the neighborhood’s characteristics and analysis of similar properties in the locality, which may have sold or have been leased around the valuation date.
+- Our Property Inspection involves a detailed internal and external examination of the built improvements, and the physical characteristics of the land as well as an assessment of the neighbourhood’s characteristics and analysis of similar properties in the locality, which may have sold or have been leased around the valuation date.

-- We then Analyse the market conditions relevant to the valuation date, including the level of real estate activity, local and global economic, and financial conditions, consumer and business confidence and government and social factors which may influence values and the levels of supply and demand to determine the effect on the value of the site.
+- We then analyse the market conditions relevant to the valuation date, including the level of real estate activity, local and global economic, and financial conditions, consumer and business confidence and government and social factors which may influence values and the levels of supply and demand to determine the effect on the value of the site.

 - The Market Value may be assessed on several different valuation principles and methodologies taking the market conditions and the type of property into account.

 - We then compile the research, our analysis and assessment into a detailed Report explaining and justifying Market Value adopted.

 Licensed Valuers in Perth WA.
 How to become one

 Licensed valuers in Perth and WA (Western Australia) are experienced property professionals, licensed under the Land Valuers Licensing Act of 1978 and governed by the Land Valuers Licensing Board.
 Each Licensed Valuer is issued with a Land Valuers License which has to be renewed every 3 years.